culturesofknowledge/emplaces/misc/20190606-prosopography-survey.md

 Secondary participant:
 -  (as primary)
-@@NOTE: I think CRM has some material in this area, but role-in-event representation is not well handled)
+@@NOTE: I think CRM has some material in this area, but role-in-event representation is not well handled.
+See also CRM-BIO below)

 Time: